DavidWaumsley/NoScriptShow/content/blog/2024/ep8.md

 \[00:26:10\] **Nathan Wrigley:** It’s don’t make me think, isn’t it?
 This is just, I guess absolutely the most standard, that logo left menu aligned right to the right, with the, the bottom, typically the furthest option on the right.
 Yeah.
 I think that’s, I think that’s exactly.
 The way it should be, frees up a bit of space, gets you a few centimeters of, of extra, space.

 interesting.
 I notice here that on the desktop version, you’ve got a subscribe link. as a button, but on the, and I dunno if this was just by accident, but on the mobile version, the subscribe link has gone.
 Yeah.
-And, I was thinking that actually one of the primary endeavors for us at the moment launching this podcast is to get, I.
+And, I was thinking that actually one of the primary endeavors for us at the moment launching this chat is to get, I.

-People to subscribe and it’s difficult for a podcast to make that button do anything useful because where do you send them?
+People to subscribe and it’s difficult for a chat to make that button do anything useful because where do you send them?
 Do you send them to a page, which is then a bunch of other links?
-That’s what we’ve got at the moment. it’s got links to things like Apple Podcasts and YouTube and so on, but that is the primary thing, I suppose for us at the moment, trying to make a podcast successful is to get people to subscribe.
+That’s what we’ve got at the moment. it’s got links to things like Apple chats and YouTube and so on, but that is the primary thing, I suppose for us at the moment, trying to make a chat successful is to get people to subscribe.

 And so I would petition you to keep that included in the mobile menu.
 I. as well.